 Obviously, the daily time-frame is less important if you are trading off the 1 hour time-frame.
 However, a trader who never leaves his execution time-frame has a very narrow view on the market and cannot put things into the right context.

 Every trader, regardless of his main time-frame, should has to start his trading day looking at the higher time-frames to be able to put things into the right perspective.
 But looking is not enough because once you arrive at your lower time-frame and are in the midst of your trading session, you will have forgotten what you saw on the higher time-frames.
 There are two ways to deal with this problem:

 1) Get a physical notepad

 On your trading desk, place a physical notepad and for every market you trade, write down what you saw.
-We also offer a free trading plan template that can help you stay organized.

 2) Annotate your charts